 Believe it or not, I had reason to ask this question while I was traveling in rural western India (where there have never been any giraffe spottings as far as I am aware.)
 So I did what any good, red-blooded, well-schooled American would do: I looked it up on the Internet.
 All sites say the same thing, “Giraffes sleep 4.6 hours a day.”
 I imagine that students writing high school or college papers on mammalian behavior will find this in their textbooks (those that care to cite this factoid); seventh graders asked to write essays about their favorite animals will get extra credit for including this factoid.

-giraffes – five adults, two immature, and one juvenile.
-Only the
+exactly eight giraffes – five adults, two immature, and one juvenile.

-adults were included in the findings, based on recording of
+Only the adults were included in the findings, based on recording

-their sleep patterns for 152 nights, and the researchers seem to
+of their sleep patterns for 152 nights, and the researchers seem

 that giraffe “sleep was redistributed on nights following a day

-(They were never allowed out for more than two to six hours, and
+were never allowed out for more than two to six hours, and that

-that was relatively rare.)
-In other words, they were studying
+was relatively rare.)
+In other words, they were studying not only

-not only a small number of giraffes in the zoo, but indoor
+a small number of giraffes in the zoo, but indoor giraffes (who,

 So instead of learning that the Average Giraffe sleeps 4.6 hours a day, what the study actually says is, “Five adult giraffes of unspecified age, removed far from their native habitats and exposure to the natural elements, kept in captivity almost entirely indoors and allowed limited outdoor exposure, required to associate themselves with other giraffes not of their own choosing during both waking and sleeping hours, not provided the opportunity to seek out their own food or companionship, with transmitters attached to their heads and being videotaped twenty-four hours a day for 152 days straight, averaged 4.6 hours of sleep in a twenty-four-hour period.”
 (I might add we know nothing about the type of giraffe studied – there are at least five different subspecies – and whether the various subspecies get along, where they came from, how long each had been held in captivity, or what kind of trauma or neurological damage each might have suffered in being captured and transported to the zoo.)